amanchauhan2432/7th-Sem/README.md

 # 7th-Sem
-This repo will contain all the
+This repo is containing all the training stuff of 7th semester of GNE College.